BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/cd.md

 **Mueh'Zala:**

-There's two ways to play this boss, you either one phase or two phase.
+There's two ways to play this boss, you either one phase or two phase it.
 If your group decides to one phase, you typically wanna hold your wings for the add.
 But this is not necessary if you two phase since you will have one extra dps on your side to help you kill the add.
-Other than that you wanna dispel one player on every debuff, you can also Aura Mastery one to mitigate damage.
+Other than that you wanna dispel one player on Cosmic Collapse, you can also use Aura Mastery on one to mitigate damage.

 ### **Sanguine Depths:**
 ---